ivanatu/OmniEmployees/README.md

    `npm install`

 ### Run App
+  1. Git  checkout develop branch first
-  1. Start the app by opening Visual studio or command line and navigating to the folder where your work is `npm start`
+  2. Start the app by opening Visual studio or command line and navigating to the folder where your work is `npm start`

 ### Run tests